More formally addressed as:

-He did not inherit rights to a Coat of Arms, so applied to the Garter King of Arms for a grant.
+You cannot inherit rights to a Coat of Arms, so Gavin applied to the Garter King of Arms for a grant.
 This is an extract from their official archive:

-The illustrated biography written by his godson Kenneth Simonds and illustrated by his great nephew. [me] Is HERE
+Viscount Simonds’s illustrated biography was written by his godson Kenneth Simonds and illustrated by his great nephew. [me] Is HERE

 A copy has been accepted by the House of Lords Library as his official biography.